SwimilTylers/YCSB/etcd/README.md

 - `etcd.deltaOperator.delta`
   + the prefix added to the key delta info
   + default as `delta`
-- `etcd.cachedOperator.type`
+- `etcd.cachedOperator.cacheType`
-  + cache type, which indicates how the cached can be refreshed
+  + cache type
-  + default as `gpd`
+  + default as `hashmap`
 - `etcd.cachedOperator.prevKV`
-  + if set, cache can be refreshed during insert/read/update/delete
+  + if set, try to refresh cache on each insert/read/update/delete
-  + if no, cache can only be refreshed during read/update
+  + if no, only try to refresh cache on each read/update
   + default as `true`
 - `etcd.cachedOperator.statOnUpdate`
   + statistics collected during update